Welcome to Asian Studies

 Yes!
 You can transfer up to 12 semester hours of study-abroad credit towards the Asian studies minor.
 Opportunities include winter study abroad course to Asia, semester-long study abroad program in Asia, and Asia-related courses in other study abroad campuses.
 Read more about study abroad opportunities.

-To learn more about the Asian Studies program, you may contact the program coordinator, Pamela Winfield.
+To learn more about the Asian Studies program, you may contact the program coordinator, Jooyun Hwang.